shreyaspadhye3011/python-loadbalancer-demo/README.md

 # Deploy & Run
 One-time setup:
-1. Set mongo db credentials that you would want in two separate environment variables using following commands:
+1. Set mongo db credentials that you would want in two separate environment variables using following commands (where `<username>` and `<password>` are values that you want to set):
     a. `export mongo_user= <username>`
     b. `export mongo_pass= <password>`
 2. Mount containers: Open root project directory